Sanguine-perfectionist-aggressive type (NPA)

 Handwriting: Variable.
 Often perfectionistic but sometimes grossly illegible.

-Sexuality: Tendency to promiscuity: low to moderate.
-Tendency to ambivalence in sexual orientation: very low.
+Sexuality: Tendency to promiscuity: low.
+Tendency to LGBT in sexual orientation: very low.

 Susceptibilities: Overbearing need for control.
 Explosive personality disorder.
 Megalomania.
 Narcissistic personality disorder (NPD).

 Pitfalls: In absolute power the NPA type can be a cruel disciplinarian, even a tyrant, resembling the behavior of the A type.
-Hyperactive, promiscuous NPA types can resemble NA types.
-Loud N types (especially male) can be confused with NPA types.
+Hyperactive, high-temperament, promiscuous NPA types can resemble NA types.
+Loud N or NA types (especially male) can be confused with NPA types.
+For short intervals the passive aggressive NPA− type can mimic the NPA type.

 From Chapter 5: A model of human behavior